Service History

 The

-A.L.
-Hopkins was a thirty-one year old lumber hooker at the time of her demise.
-She was launched as a package freighter in 1880 and converted to a bulk freighter at American Ship Building Company, Cleveland, Ohio in 1910.
-The bottom of the hull had been recaulked in 1887.
+Hopkins was converted as a bulk freighter at the American Ship Building Company in Cleveland, Ohio in 1910.
+The bottom of the hull was recaulked in 1887.

 Final Voyage